Overview

 ADR offers the Sala Amica service.
 Request assistance through your airline 48 hours in advance.
 If you cannot find an elevator in Terminal 3, ask Sala Amica staff to use service lifts.

-Sala Amica assistance is also available at Ciampino; request in advance via your airline.
+Sala Amica assistance is available at Ciampino Airport; request in advance via your airline.

 Sala Blu (near Platform 1) provides assistance.
 Termini offers step-free access, but if elevators to the Metro are broken, Sala Blu staff can facilitate access via service lifts.